yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 Sounds like a simple way to switch gear in `The Legend of Zelda: Breath of the Wild` to me, for example.

 german77 has been gluing his eyes to some unit tests lately trying to find out why `EARTH DEFENSE FORCE: WORLD BROTHERS` would outright ignore input in some cases.
-After several back and forths between yuzu and the real deal Switch meal, he found out that the stick range didn’t seem to have minimum value of -32768, the usual value expected from a 16-bit signed integer (a range of -32768 to 32767), and instead seemed to have a minimum of -32766.
+After several back and forths between yuzu and the real Switch, he found out that the stick range didn’t seem to have minimum value of -32768, the usual value expected from a 16-bit signed integer (a range of -32768 to 32767), and instead seemed to have a minimum of -32766.

 {{< imgs
 	"./input.png| Unpatched Switch consoles are invaluable for us"